Lampe2020/L2DB/FORMAT.md

 The index is a long string of entries which give a specific part of the data block a name.
 The length of this string is specified by the.
 8 bytes for the index number(s) followed by a variable amount of non-`null` bytes for the name which is terminated by one `null`-byte.
+The order of these entries does not need to be maintained but can be.
 If the flag `X64_INDEXES` is not set the index numbers will be two `uint32`s which refer to the starting and end offset of the value's data.
 If it is set then the index number is one `uint64` which refers to the offset where the value's data starts, the end index is found by getting the next value's starting index.
 The last value ends at the file end.
+Be aware that in this case the values can still switch order but then the offsets need to be recalculated!
-*Note: the indexed offsets take the first data byte as byte 0, **not** the first byte of the file!*
+*Note: the indexed offsets are relative to the first data byte as byte 0, **not** the first byte of the file!*

 ### Data
 *coming soon*